Kelly Fu: 2013–present: Gaining recognition

 In 2018, Fu starred as the second female lead in the TVB drama The Stunt, in which she played Chun Chun, an actress.
 This role garnered her first nominations for Favourite TVB Actress in both Singapore and Malaysia at the 2018 TVB Anniversary Awards.

 In the 2020 comedy drama Al Cappuccino, Fu played Mandy, the second younger sister of Vincent Wong’s character.
 She earned her third nomination for Best Supporting Actress at the 2020 TVB Anniversary Awards.

 Personal life

 On 15 July 2018, Fu launched her own brand, Faa, which specializes in hand-made bridal headbands.
+In 2025 Kelly Fu completed her diamond appraisal exam like Mandy Cho.